-Your baby’s taste buds have recently started to form.
-The way their body is developing now allows for it to be measured in two ways during an ultrasound: from the top of their head to the coccyx and from the top of the head to their heels.
-Your baby is now growing rapidly; body length will be double what it is now by the 12th week.
-They have eyelids covering their eyes, and in their chest cavity, the diaphragm now separates their heart and lungs from their digestive tract.
-Your baby’s heart beats at its own pace – at between 120 and 160 bpm (beats per minute), it beats much faster than yours – and may accelerate even more as a result of your adrenaline during stressful situations.
-So try and avoid stress.
-Easier said than done, but worth a try!
+The way your baby’s body is developing now allows for them to be measured in two ways during an ultrasound: from the top of the head to the tailbone and from the top of their head to the heels.
+They are now growing rapidly, and their body length will be triple what it is now by the 12th week.
+Your baby’s taste buds have recently started to form and eyelids are now covering the eyes.
+In the chest cavity, their diaphragm now separates the heart and lungs from the digestive tract.
+Their heart beats at its own pace – at between 150 and 180 bpm (beats per minute), it beats much faster than yours.

-From the outside looking in it is probably still not possible for most people to tell by looking at you that there is a baby growing in your belly.
-Yet there is already a lot more there than you perhaps imagine.
-So many organs have developed, and many more are still under construction.
-You may find that you are more tired than you would have thought but it is totally normal – you are growing a little human being inside your body!
+From the outside looking in, it may be possible for some people to tell by looking at you that there is a baby growing in your belly, while most will be completely surprised when you choose to share your news.
+Amazingly, so many of your baby’s organs have developed, and many more are still under construction.
+You may find that you are more tired than you would have thought and that is totally normal – you are growing a little human being inside your body!